 - Procurement, constantly engaging and evaluating potential business partners, with rounds of approvals and a handful of deadlines.

-Technology plays a key role in providing these departments with specific solutions; however, the main challenge is not about technology – it is about the audience.
-Preparing the company to rethink the way it does its processes and is ready to engage with all the workforce through digital channels requires vision, empathy, and most importantly, strategy.
+Technology plays a key role in providing these departments with specific solutions; however, the main challenge is not about technology - it is about the audience.
+Preparing the company to rethink the way it does its processes and be ready to engage with all the workforce through digital channels requires vision, empathy, and, most importantly, strategy.

 Here are some factors you may want to consider when thinking about digital assets and technology, reach, and your workforce.